 Students as Co-Researchers (SCR) programme is a collaborative effort between the Office of Research (OR) and LLI to support students as co-researchers with faculty.
 The SCR programme aims to promote a culture of scholarly activities amongst undergraduate students who have completed their junior year and are starting their senior year and are interested in pursuing their own research projects, in collaboration with a LUMS faculty member and mentors from industry/partner organisations.
 The funding for these projects can be used for summer research projects or SPROJs.

-To measure the impact of LLI’s internal offerings, the team has been conducting a monitoring, evaluation and learning (MEL) of the overarching flagship programme, Faculty Certificate in Teaching and Learning (FCTL).
+To measure the impact of LLI’s internal offerings, the team has been conducting monitoring, evaluation and learning (MEL) activities for the overarching flagship programme, The Faculty Certificate in Teaching and Learning (FCTL).
 This research project aims to evaluate the effectiveness and impact of LLI by assessing how well it meets its internal goals and aligns with the needs of its beneficiaries—faculty, students, and other stakeholders.

 Using classroom observations, surveys, and interviews, the study explores how the internal programmes influence instructional practices and student learning outcomes.
 It also identifies areas for improvement, highlighting barriers to programme effectiveness and opportunities for targeted interventions.
 The findings will inform the LLI’s End of Year Impact Report, helping shape future strategies through evidence-based, context-sensitive insights that strengthen teaching and learning at LUMS.

 The team also aims to measure the impact of the Data Science module of the Certificate in Health Professions Education (CHPE), a certificate programme offered to medical professionals.
-The primary feedback collected through the program reveals the upskilling of these medical professionals as a direct impact of the data science module.
-Through this research, the LLI team led by Dr. Ihsan Ayyub Qazi, the module instructor, aims to deep dive into the participants’ experiences in order to gauge a nuanced impact of data science skills in their respective medical domains.
+The primary feedback collected through the programme reveals the upskilling of these medical professionals as a direct impact of the data science module.
+Through this research, the LLI team led by Dr. Ihsan Ayyub Qazi, the module instructor, aims to delve deeply into the participants’ experiences in order to gauge the nuanced impact of data science skills in their respective medical domains.

 Strategic Collaborations to Extend Learning Beyond Borders